 The Junior School Leadership Program enables every girl in Year 6 to grow her leadership skills as she participates in the Kindergarten Buddy Program, The Social Action Representatives, Media and Technology Crews, Library Innovators, Cru Leadership, House Leadership or the Junior School Student Leadership Team.

 While Kindergarten is a traditional entry point for young girls starting Junior School, with increasing demand on places for Year 7 and Senior Years at Roseville College, combined with the depth of learning opportunities available in Junior School (in preparation for Senior School study), Roseville College has seen corresponding demand increase on earlier intake years: Year 3 and Year 5.

 Girls in Kindergarten to Year 6 also benefit from the rigour of the IB Primary Years’ Program, in addition to a variety of innovative learning platforms in Science, Technology, Engineering, Arts and Mathematics (STEAM).

-Roseville College is proud to be an authorised IB Primary Years Program (PYP) school; IB PYP is the realisation of a vision to develop internationally minded students, who can collaborate together to create a more peaceful world.
+Roseville College is proud to be an authorised IB Primary Years Program (PYP) school; IB PYP is the realisation of a vision to develop life-long learners who are internationally minded and contribute positively to their world.

 Students in Kindergarten to Year 2 are our littlest “Rosie Girls”, for whom our overarching goal is to engage them in a process of inquiry and exploration so each girl is empowered to courageously test and apply her knowledge across the full spectrum of school life as she journeys into the Primary Years.
 Across our Junior School, the culture is inclusive, inspirational and characterised by individualised care.